elsassph/fusetools-haxe/readme.md

 module.exports = new View();
 ```

+It may look like syntaxic sugar, but it's way more than that: this is fully strongly typed.
+Everything
+is validated by the compiler and guarranteed to be sound before running it.

 ## module.exports

 Normally Fuse scripting is "distributed": each view has its little inline script or requires an